samyeyo/QuickRT/README.md

 pr                 -- type "pr" then press the TAB key to use autocompletion (should find 'print')
 ```

-You can use last entered commands by pressing the UP and Down arrow keys.
+You can use last entered commands by pressing the UP and DOWN arrow keys.

 [demo]: contrib/QuickRT.webp